Children’s Winter Outdoor Clothing

-Here are our 6 top tips for kitting out the kids this winter;
+Here are 6 tips for kid’s outdoor clothing this winter;

 1. WELLIES ARE COLD!

-Wellies are great in many many ways but they are definitely not a good winter shoe.
-Squelch in autumn’s muddy puddles, run through the wet dew in spring, splash through summery streams but in winter leave your wellies at home.
-From personal experience, I know that wearing my wellies in winter will soon turn my feet into ice blocks!
-Though the children’s feet may be dry, the frost bite will soon settle in to their little toes and that’s when they start to complain!
+Wellies are great in many, many ways but they’re not a good winter shoe.
+Squelch in autumn’s muddy puddles, run through the wet dew in spring, but in winter leave your wellies at home- they’re cold!!
+Though the children’s feet may be dry, the frost bite will soon settle in to their little toes and that’s when the complaining starts!

 Warm feet are essential for a successful winter adventure outdoors so we make sure the children have proper winter boots.
 The perfect set of kid’s winter boots are fully waterproof and lined with wool or a wool-like material.
-They’re usually pretty sturdy and the kind of things that make you say ‘coooorrr, I’d like to wear those!’
-The difference that proper boots can make is incredible.
 With warm and dry feet, the children will be happy for hours.

 Rather than buying new, you could try to get a second hand pair of good boots.
 90% of our children’s winter boots are hand-me-downs.
 A good pair will last through numerous children!

 2. GET YOUR THERMALS ON

-Put any images of old men in longjohns out of your mind, thermals are FANTASTIC and perfect for getting the kids dressed and ready for a winter outdoor adventure!
+Forget the images of old men in longjohns, thermals are FANTASTIC and perfect for getting the kids dressed and ready for a winter adventure!

 What are thermals?